 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P3 does not provide wifi capability.

-Both the E-P3 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the E-P3 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The E-P3 was replaced by the Olympus E-P5, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the E-P3 and A6000 can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P3 and the Sony A6000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.